bitextor/bitextor/README.md

 Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are more updated.

-For system libraries and tools we used apt because we are in a Debian-like environment and tested them in Ubuntu 14.04, 16.04 and 18.04.
-In case you have another package manager, just run the equivalent installation with it, but we cannot ensure that the versions and interfaces match the Debian ones, or even exist.
-In case of any problem, just search how to install those packages, including Java JDK (Oracle or OpenJDK), pip (with get_pip.py) and libmagic with Python interface (https://github.com/threatstack/libmagic/tree/master/) in your distribution or from source code.

-`user@pc:~$ sudo apt install cmake g++ automake pkg-config openjdk-8-jdk python python-pip python-magic libboost-all-dev`

 ### Optional dependences